briatte/srqm/Course/README.md

 This document lists the course material required to follow the [Statistical Reasoning and Quantitative Methods](http://f.briatte.org/teaching/quanti/) (SRQM) course run at Sciences Po by François Briatte and Ivaylo Petev.

 Course requirements appear in the [course syllabus](https://github.com/briatte/srqm/blob/master/Course/syllabus.pdf?raw=true).
-Basically, every student is expected to do some **reading** and **replication** every week, in order to train for writing a **research project** with a partner.
+Basically, every student is expected to do some reading and replication every week, in order to train for writing a research project with a partner.

 * * *

 ## Readings

+The weekly course readings are taken from the "[Stata Guide](https://github.com/briatte/srqm/blob/master/Course/StataGuide.pdf?raw=true)", which was written specifically for this course, and from *Making History Count*, an introduction to quantitative methods for historians.

-The list of readings that appears in the syllabus is also available as a [Google document](http://goo.gl/BJHkQ) and from the [course webpage](http://f.briatte.org/teaching/quanti/), along with the weekly slides.
+The list of readings appears in the [course syllabus](https://github.com/briatte/srqm/blob/master/Course/syllabus.pdf?raw=true), in the [course agenda](http://goo.gl/BJHkQ) and on the [course webpage](http://f.briatte.org/teaching/quanti/), along with the weekly slides.
+It also lists additional resources to learn Stata.

-The main reading throughout the course will be the "[Stata Guide](https://github.com/briatte/srqm/blob/master/Course/StataGuide.pdf?raw=true)", which was written specifically for this course.
-Updates to the Stata Guide will be mentioned in the weekly course emails.
+The course slides and syllabus are stored in the `Course` folder.
+Course readings are stored in the `Handbooks` folder, which contains only the Stata Guide in the [repository version](http://f.briatte.org/srqm) of the course.

-## Replication material
+## Replication

-The material to replicate the course is archived in two folders:
+Students are instructed to replicate the weekly do-files in order to learn how to explore the course datasets and write their own analysis as a do-file for their research project.

-- The do-files from the "**Replication**" folder of your teaching pack will be used during class.
-Remember to set the `SRQM` folder as your working directory prior to running them.
-Instructions to do so appear in a separate [README](https://github.com/briatte/srqm/blob/master/README.md) file.
+- The do-files from the `Replication` folder are used during class.
+Stata needs to be set up for the course prior to running them, as instructed in a separate [README](https://github.com/briatte/srqm/blob/master/README.md) file.

-- The datasets from the "**Datasets**" folder are used in class and for student research projects.
-You will be sent information on how to build your research project through email.
-Details on the datasets appear in their [README](https://github.com/briatte/srqm/blob/master/Datasets/README.md) file.
+- The datasets from the `Datasets` folder are used in class and for student research projects.
+Links to the dataset documentation appear in a separate [README](https://github.com/briatte/srqm/blob/master/Datasets/README.md) file.

-## Research projects
+## Projects

-If you want to take a peak at the kind of work that is done in this course, check some [past student projects](http://goo.gl/brYmB) from Spring 2012, and have a look at the [research project template](http://goo.gl/7u8oa).

-The [course webpage](http://f.briatte.org/teaching/quanti/) lists additional resources to learn Stata, which requires some serious practice on your side.
-Feel free to work in groups and share information with other students.
+For this course, students have to form pairs in their class and [register a research project](http://goo.gl/brYmB).
+To quickly get started on the research project:

+1. Replicate the do-files for the first course sessions.
+Read the first sections of the Stata Guide and additional Stata tutorials if needed.
+2. Create a `Project` folder in the main `SRQM` folder.
+Start exploring the course datasets and save a first draft do-file to the `Project` folder.

+The [paper template](http://goo.gl/7u8oa) shows the kind of research paper expected along the Stata code saved as a do-file.
+Additional instructions are provided in the last sections of the Stata Guide and in class.

 ## Trivia

-Finally, you can also check the [SRQM blog](http://srqm.tumblr.com/) for mindless trivia, tons of graphs everywhere and terrific (or terrible) quotes!
+The [SRQM blog](http://srqm.tumblr.com/) aggregates mindless trivia, tons of graphs from everywhere and a few quotes from stats blogs and other places.